- Why Colby?

 Collaboration is a part of the fabric of the Colby community.
 Students work together in the classroom, on the field, in the residence hall, and in student government.
 In each of these environments students are learning the art of working together and utilizing each other’s unique strengths to realize the optimal result.

-Every Colby student is assigned an Advising Dean.
-Advising Deans are a resource for students.
-They serve as advisors for the college experience, coaches through life’s challenges and uncertainties, and a support in the most difficult moments.
-Advising Deans partner with students to aid them in the development of their personal efficacy and self-empowerment.
+To supplement and enhance the individual advising they receive from their faculty advisors, all Colby student are assigned an Advising Dean.
+Advising Deans serve as advisors for the entire college experience, coaches through life’s challenges and uncertainties, and a support in students’ most difficult moments.
+Advising Deans partner with students not only to address a particular task or issue (e.g. planning to study abroad) but also to aid them in developing their personal efficacy and self-empowerment.

 Colby students have regular, meaningful, and active exposure to diversity and human difference in many forms.
 The world into which the current generation of Colby students will graduate is increasingly pluralistic and "flat".
 To achieve personal success in the global economy and provide effective leadership in the 21st century, our graduates will need to be knowledgeable about cultural difference and adept at working and communicating with people who are different from themselves.

-Five years ago Colby started an admission’s initiative to enhance diversity within the student body through targeted recruitment efforts and enhanced multicultural support coming from the Division of Student Affairs.
-Today the student body is comprises more than 300 students of color, more than 200 international students, with more than 70 countries and 43 states represented in what is the most culturally diverse community Colby has ever seen.
+The Colby community is made up of students, faculty, and staff who come to Mayflower Hill from places ranging from Augusta, Maine, to Beijing, China, and from Warsaw, Poland, to Harare, Zimbabwe.
+Today the student body comprises more than 300 students of color from the United States and more than 200 international students, with more than 70 countries and 43 states represented in what is the most culturally diverse community Colby has ever seen.